DroolingSalivation; Excessive saliva; Too much saliva; Sialorrhea

 What to Expect at Your Office Visit

-The doctor will do a physical examination and ask questions about your symptoms and medical history.
+The provider will do a physical exam and ask questions about your symptoms and medical history.

-Testing depends on the person's overall health and other symptoms.
+Testing depends on a person's overall health and other symptoms.

 - How to hold your head

 - Encourage you to swallow more often

 Drooling caused by nervous system problems can often be managed with drugs that reduce saliva production.
 Different drops, patches, pills or liquid medicines may be tried.